emtiu/freebsd-outerbase/customdrives.md

 This system uses two mirrored SSDs in order to be able to survive the failure of one SSD, and still continue working.

-Obviously, there are several ways to "hardware-RAID" (or rather, "BIOS-raid") such a configuration with minimal hassle.
-However, in keeping with the spirit of it, this system achieves the mirroring by nailing extra legs onto freebsd-outerbase.
+Obviously, there are several ways to "hardware-RAID" (or maybe "BIOS-raid") such a configuration with minimal hassle.
+However, in keeping with the spirit of it, this system achieves the same by nailing extra legs onto freebsd-outerbase.

-This system has two identically-sized SSDs, where the outer base is mirrored by GEOM and formatted to UFS, while the inner base is a mirror of tow GELI-encrypted partitions.
+This system has two identically-sized SSDs, where the outer base is mirrored by GEOM and formatted to UFS, while the inner base is a mirror of two GELI-encrypted partitions.

     .--------- SSD 1 ----------.                .--------- SSD 2 ----------.
     | .----------------------. |                | .----------------------. |